LOC: Kargil: Plot

 13 JAK Rif is blooded at Rocky Knob, where they take the field after suffering heavy casualties.
 They follow it up with another victory at Point 5140, where Lt.
-Batra distinguishes himself by taking the south face of the peak without any casualties and is promoted to captain.
+Batra distinguishes himself by taking the south face of the peak without any casualties and is promoted to Captain.

 The decisive phase of the war arrives.
 18 Grenadiers are assigned to take Tiger Hill, 17 Jat to Three Pimple Complex feature, 1/11 GR to Khalubar Ridge, and 13 JAK Rif to Point 4875.
 After a heavy artillery barrage, 18 Grenadiers take Tiger Hill, spearheaded by a daring stealth attack by the elite Ghatak section, which includes both Grens.
 Yogendra Singh Yadav.
 However, only one member of the section, Gren.
-Yadav (Manoj Bajpai), survives (despite being shot several times) to link up with the rest of the battalion.
+Yadav (Manoj Bajpayee), survives (despite being shot several times) to link up with the rest of the battalion.
 17 Jat suffers heavy casualties with Capt.
-Nayyar and several others were killed and injured but are able to secure Three Pimple Complex.
+Nayyar and several others killed and injured but are able to secure Three Pimple Complex.

 1/11 GR link up with 22 Grenadiers at the base of Khalubar Ridge after braving an intense creeping barrage of artillery.
 Lt.
 Pandey somehow keeps the sagging morale of the weary unit up till the battalion begins its attack.
 The plans go awry when Col. Rai, is injured by machine gunfire.
 Lt.
 Pandey volunteers to take out the bunkers which are holding up the attack.
 The machine guns are taken out, but Lt.
 Pandey and his platoon sergeant Hav.
 Bhim Bahadur are killed.

 The last battle is fought by 13 JAK Rif at Bunker Complex.
 The unit gets split up – Capt.
 Batra is sent to link up with Capt.
 Nagappa has captured one bunker and is surrounded by the enemy.
 Batra links up with Nagappa but is pinned down by the heavy enemy fire.
 He single-handedly takes out two bunkers but is mortally wounded.
-13 JAK Rif pursues the fleeing enemy to the LOC, but Col. Y. K. Joshi stops due to orders not to cross it.
-After that, the 18 Grenadiers, 8 Sikhs,s and 1/11 Gorkha Rifles launch their final attack on Tiger Hill, and they manage to capture it.17 Jat captures Three Pimple Complex.
+13 JAK Rif pursues the fleeing enemy to the LOC, but Lt.
+Col. Joe stops due to orders not to cross it.
+After that, the 18 Grenadiers, 8 Sikhs, and 1/11 Gorkha Rifles launch their final attack on Tiger Hill, and they manage to capture it.
+17 Jat captures Three Pimple Complex.
 13 J&K Rifles capture Point 4875.
 1/11 GR capture Khalubar Ridge.
 Finally, India declares Operation Vijay on 14 July 1999 a success.

+The film however ends on a sombre note as it shows the bodies of soldiers who are killed in action being sent home to their families while some soldiers who survived happily reunite with their families.